 The rankings, released March 16, 2016, indicate a slight score difference of six-tenths of a point between the top-ranked social work programs.
 The University of Texas at Austin and the University of North Carolina-Chapel Hill (4.1) are tied for the seventh place.
 The University of Michigan-Ann Arbor (4.5) is ranked No. 1.

 The UT Austin Master of Science in Social Work (MSSW) program has consistently remained among the top 10 programs with each new ranking from the news organization since 2003.
-The second highest-ranking social work program within Texas is the University of Houston tied with six other schools at No. 37 with a score of 3.2.
+The next ranked graduate social work programs in Texas are The University of Texas at Arlington and the University of Houston, tied for the 38th place.

-“The reason for our successful, top-10 ranking is simple: it’s our people.
-Faculty at the School of Social Work are leaders in our field,” said Dean Luis H. Zayas.
+“The reason for our successful, top-10 ranking is simple: our people.
+Faculty at the School of Social Work are leaders in the field,” Dean Luis H. Zayas says.
 “They are among the most productive scholars in our country, renowned for heading national organizations, serving as editors of major journals, and for influencing social policy.”

 “We have an outstanding clinical faculty, supported by a cadre of adjunct faculty, who are some of the most experienced and dedicated teachers of practice you will find in any school of social work in the country.
-They prepare our students for the challenges of contemporary social problems,” said Zayas.
+They prepare our students for the challenges of contemporary social problems,” Zayas says.